 Distension: an uncomfortable swelling in the intestines.

-Functional bowel disorder: a problem with the way the bowels work, not their structure.
+Functional bowel disorder: A functional gastrointestinal disorder with symptoms attributable to the mid or lower gastrointestinal tract.
+More commonly, a problem with the way the bowels work, not their structure

 Gastroenterologist: a doctor who specializes in digestive diseases or disorders.